orb-lang/helm/doc/md/design/dramatis-personae.md

 These are the major arcana, which perfom the major tasks of helm\.

-We begin with the star instance, which holds nearly all state in helm\.
+We begin with the protagonist, which holds nearly all state in helm\.

 #### Modeselektor